HongjianTang/obsidian-insighta/README.md

-# InsightA for Obsidian :bulb: :books:
+# InsightA Obsidian Plugin :bulb: :books:

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/HongjianTang/obsidian-insighta?style=for-the-badge)
 ![GitHub all releases](https://img.shields.io/github/downloads/HongjianTang/obsidian-insighta/total?style=for-the-badge)

 ## Overview :mag:

-InsightA is a powerful Obsidian plugin crafted to transform your long articles into concise, atomic notes.
-This tool is perfect for users who want to distill extensive information into digestible, manageable pieces within Obsidian. 🚀📝
+InsightA is a Obsidian plugin that transforms extensive articles into concise, atomic notes using LLM.
+This plugin is perfect for those looking to streamline complex information into organized notes, drawing inspiration from the Zettelkasten method. 🚀📝

 ## Features :sparkles:

-- **Efficient Note Extraction**: Automatically parse long articles to generate insightful, atomic notes.
+- **AI-Powered Note Extraction**: Converts lengthy articles into atomic notes using advanced AI techniques.
-- **Customization Options**: Adapt the extraction process to fit your unique note-taking preferences.
+- **Customizable Settings**: Tailor the plugin's functionality to fit your personal note-taking style.
-- **Obsidian-Friendly**: Seamlessly integrates with your existing Obsidian setup.
+- **Seamless Obsidian Integration**: Works harmoniously within the Obsidian ecosystem.
-- **User-Friendly Interface**: Designed for ease of use, regardless of your technical expertise.
+- **Intuitive User Interface**: Designed for simplicity and ease of use for all users.

 ## Installation :gear: